browserengineering/book/book/invalidation.md

 very hard to debug---so let's be careful.

-Anyway, now that we're setting the dirty flag, the next step is checking the dirty flag before using the protected field.
+Anyway, now that we're setting the dirty flag, the next step is checking it before using the protected field.
 `BlockLayout` uses its `children` field in three places: to recursively call `layout` on all its children, to compute its `height`, and to `paint` itself.
 Let's add a check in each place: